TISUnion/PrimeBackup/docs/config.md

 ```

 Prime Backup will save not only the `world` symbolic link, but also the `foo` symbolic link and the final `bar` directory

 - Type: `bool`
 - Default: `false`

+#### reuse_stat_unchanged_file

+When enabled, during backup creation, Prime Backup will try to directly reuse file information from the previous backup
+for files whose stat (size, mtime, mode, etc.) have not changed.
+No file hash checking will be done on these stat-unchanged files

+If you want the maximum possible backup creation speed, you can try enabling this option.
+However, this also introduces the potential risk of incomplete backups

+!!! warning

+    Please only enable this option after ensuring that the server's operating system and file system are functioning properly and stably.
+    Otherwise, if issues such as system time rollback or abnormal file system metadata occur, some of the files might
+    have their content changed but keep their stat unchanged, and then Prime Backup will create an incomplete backup

+!!! tip

+    Unless you really need this backup speed boost or the system disk read performance is too low, it is not recommended to enable this option.
+    Prime Backup is already fast enough

+- Type: `bool`
+- Default: `false`